 - Mix well so everything is combined.

-- Allow the sauce to sit for 10 minutes before serving, as this will allow all the flavours to come together.
+- Allow the sauce to sit for 10 minutes before serving, as this will allow all the flavors to come together.

-- You can add a sprinkle of sesame seeds and some chopped spring onions (scallion) before serving for some extra flavour.
+- You can add a sprinkle of sesame seeds and some chopped spring onions (scallion) before serving for some extra flavor.

-- If this sauce is too salty, then you can add some honey or maple syrup to balance out the flavours.
+- If this sauce is too salty, then you can add some honey or maple syrup to balance out the flavors.

 This was my first time trying gyoza sauce and it was AMAZING!
 Thank you for another wonderful recipe! :)